Academix1/JavaScript/Day1.md

 ### **Step 3: Interactive Exercises**

 1. **Exercise 1:** Recreate the Basic Calculator
      - Recreate the Basic Calculator functionality by writing the entire code yourself.
 Follow the steps below to create a simple calculator that performs addition.
-  - Use VsCode Editor and Try to Recreate the same Calculator Logic
+     - **Hint**: Use VsCode Editor and Try to Recreate the same Calculator Logic

 ---